Lead Protection Program

 Resources for Homeowners/Renters/Landlords

 Indiana Lead Protection Program offers qualified residents FREE services to help!
-There is no costs, whether you own or rent your home.
+There is no cost, whether you own or rent your home.

 Do you have Lead in your home?